jimthompson5802/transfer_learning/cats_dogs/README.md

 * Report accuracy of trained model on out-of-sample test data set.

-**Notes as of 2018-03-10**
+**Notes as of 2018-03-11**
 Attempted multi-gpu training using Keras multi_gpu_model() capability.
 Tested on AWS p2.8xlarge instance with 8 Nvidia K80 gpus.
-Encountered couple of problems:

-* Did not see significant reduction in time per epoch.
-Original times about 165 seconds per epoch.
-With 8 GPU per epoch time reduced to about 157 seconds.
-One possibility is bottleneck when updating the model template housed on /cpu:0 device.
-Tried various batch/sub-batch sizes.
-Unable to keep the 8 gpus highly utlized.
+Encountered one problem:

 * ModelChekcpoint call-back to save best weights did not work in muti-gpu mode.
 Disabled that call-back.
 More research needed to see how this could work with multiple gpus.
+See issues [#9548](https://github.com/keras-team/keras/issues/9548) and [#8764](https://github.com/keras-team/keras/issues/8764).